simon-hng/artemis_onboarding/slides.md

 - Get approval before deploying database changes - really messy to clean it up otherwise
 - [Deployment via Bamboo](https://confluence.ase.in.tum.de/display/ArTEMiS/Deploying+changes+to+test+server)
 - Reach out to responsible contact for config changes

+---

+# Organization

+- Take part in the weekly developer meetings
+- Take part in testing sessions to get reviews and test approvals
+- Organize and manage your own time.
+You're responsible for your own success
+- Have fun :D